zpaulovics/datetimepicker-rails/README.md

 <%= f.input :begin-at, :as => :time_picker %>
 ```

-The scripts below will be included, when you use require bootstrap-datetimepicker/pickers.
+The scripts below will be included, when you use the "require bootstrap-datetimepicker/pickers".
 If you
 need different activation scripts, ignore the //= require bootstrap-datetimepicker/pickers line in
 app/assets/javascripts/application.js (Sorry, but could not find a way to inject the locale to the
 javascript and the language specification does not work in the conponet tag in this version